OCA/l10n-venezuela/README.md

 ## Licenses

-This repository is licensed under [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE.txt).
+This repository is licensed under [AGPL-3.0](LICENSE.txt).

-However, each module can have a totally different license.
+However, each module can have a totally different license, as long as they adhere to Odoo Community Association (OCA) policy.
 Consult each module's `__manifest__.py` file, which contains a `license` key that explains its license.

 # Autor